PichiControlEngineering/F-DeePC/README.md

      3. A weighted average of many different trajectories, derived from similar systems (federated)

 ## Contents
-- **Main Script (`DPC_BaseLine`)**: The primary script that initializes system parameters, generates data, constructs Hankel matrices, and executes control simulations.
+- **Main Script (`GenerateFigures`)**: The primary script that generates synthetic system data, runs the DeePC control loop, and plots and saves the corresponding figures, as seen in the paper related to this script.

 ## Requirements
 - **MatLab Optimization Toolbox (quadprog.m)** Federated DeePC (or any predictive control method), solves a QP at each timestep.
 This implementation uses MatLabs quadprog, mainly for speed.
 Other QP programs, such as YALMIP or CVX can be used, but its implementation is not used here.